h2oai/h2o-3/h2o-docs/src/product/getting-started/docker-users.rst

 Docker users
 ============

-This section describes how to use H2O on Docker.
+This section describes how to use H2O-3 on Docker.
 It walks you through the following steps:

 1. Installing Docker on Mac or Linux OS.
 2. Creating and modifying your Dockerfile.
 3. Building a Docker image from the Dockerfile.
 4. Running the Docker build.
-5. Launching H2O.
+5. Launching H2O-3.
-6. Accessing H2O frm the web browser or from Python/R.
+6. Accessing H2O-3 from the web browser or from Python/R.

 Prerequisites
 -------------